 More than eight million Americans suffer from psoriasis, according to the National Psoriasis Foundation®.
-At Idaho Skin Institute in Chubbuck, Burley, and Rexburg, Idaho, a team of dermatologists use a variety of treatments to keep your skin calm and radiant.
+At Idaho Skin Institute in Chubbuck, Burley, Twin Falls and Rexburg, Idaho, a team of dermatologists use a variety of treatments to keep your skin calm and radiant.
 If you’re struggling with red, itchy skin, call the expert dermatologists at Idaho Skin Institute, or book an appointment online today.
 Telehealth appointments are available.

 Psoriasis is an inflammatory skin condition where white blood cells begin attacking normal healthy skin cells alongside bacteria, causing the skin cells to age far more rapidly than they normally would.
 Skin cells normally develop slowly underneath the skin before gradually rising to the surface.
 Because psoriasis produces a sudden buildup of skin cells, it results in red, scaly patches of skin that itch and flake.